 Renting a car is clearly the best choice when it comes to the Hawaiian Islands but that wasn’t an option for me so I felt pretty stuck in Honolulu.
 Which wasn’t awful, I found things to do, but Honolulu wasn’t exactly the Hawaii I wanted to see.
 I wanted rainforest and mountains and secluded beaches.
 Not skyscrapers and shopping malls and crowds.

 Thankfully, there are plenty of day tour options from Waikiki area that will take you to explore more of the island.
 I did a full day circle island tour one day which was perfect for seeing the countryside or, in my mind, the real Hawaii.
-I also splurged on a half day trip out to the west coast of the island to go swimming with wild dolphins.
+I also took a snorkel and sight-seeing tour out to the west coast to see the wild spinner dolphins.
 While neither experience was cheap, I was grateful for all the tour options available that meant I could get out of the city.

 Hawaii is Expensive

 This really isn’t a surprise as Hawaii has a reputation for coming with a price tag, but I think I felt it more as a solo traveller than I would have if I was travelling with someone else and could have split costs on things like a hotel and maybe even renting a car.
 Everything in Hawaii was expensive from food and drink to tours to accommodation.
 While I tried to explore on the cheap, sometimes I just needed to say ‘fuck it’ and fork out the money to make sure I had the Hawaii experience that I wanted.
 After all, I didn’t fly for 15 hours just to sit on Waikiki Beach and watch the surfers.
 I would say the expense is the biggest downside of solo travel in Hawaii.
 Based on my experience, I recommend budgeting for more than you expect.

 Hostels in Hawaii Are Great for Meeting People…But That’s About it